Brief Biography of Jaron Lanier

 Visual Art:

 Lanier's paintings and drawings have been exhibited in museums and galleries in the United States and Europe.
 In 2002 he co-created (with Philippe Parreno) an exhibit illustrating how aliens might perceive humans for the Museum of Modern Art of the City of Paris.
 In 1994 he directed the film "Muzork" under a commission from ARTE Television.
 His 1983 "Moondust" (which he programmed in 6502 assembly) is generally regarded as the first art video game, and the first interactive music publication.
-He has presented installations in New York City, including the "Video Feedback Waterbed" and the "Time-accelerated Painting", which was situated in the Brooklyn Bridge Anchorage.
+He has presented installations in New York City, including the "Video Feedback Waterbed" and the "Time-accelerated Painting," which was situated in the Brooklyn Bridge Anchorage.
 His first one man show took place in 1997 at the Danish Museum for Modern Art in Roskilde.
 He helped make up the gadgets and scenarios for the 2002 science fiction movie Minority Report by Steven Spielberg.

 Celebrity fluff:

-In 2005 Lanier was selected as one of the top one hundred public intellectuals in the world by readers of Prospect and Foreign Policy magazines.
-The Encyclopaedia Britannica (but certainly not the Wikipedia) includes him in its list of history's 300 or so greatest inventors.
+The Encyclopedia Britannica (but certainly not the Wikipedia) includes him in its list of history's 300 or so greatest inventors.
 The nation of Palau has issued a postage stamp in his honor.
-Various television documentaries have been produced about him, such as “Dreadlocks and Digital Dreamworlds” by Tech TV in 2002.
-The 1992 movie Lawnmower Man was in part based on him and his early laboratory- he was played by Piers Brosnan.
-He has appeared on national television many times, on shows such as "The News Hour," "Nightline," and "Charlie Rose," and has been profiled multiple times on the front pages of the Wall Street Journal and the New York Times.
+Various television documentaries have been produced about him.
+The 1992 movie Lawnmower Man was in part based on him and his early laboratory - he was played by Pierce Brosnan.
+He has appeared on national television many times, on shows such as "The Colbert Report," "The News Hour," "Nightline," and "Charlie Rose," and has been profiled multiple times on the front pages of The Wall Street Journal and The New York Times.

 Selected books with chapters devoted to trying to explain Jaron Lanier